bkesterbyld/maroon-potato/src/pages/index.md

     subtitle: ''
     content: >
-      Above combines the capabilities of a relational database with low code processing logic to enable anyone to create an enterprise-grade cloud backend for their project.
+      Above combines the capabilities of a relational database with low code processing logic to enable anyone to create an enterprise-grade cloud data lake for apps, people and 3rd parties
     actions:
       - label: Learn More
         url: /general-enquiries